ankane/searchkick/README.md

 end
 ```

-Or change how words are stemmed: [unreleased]
+Or change how words are stemmed:

 ```ruby
 class Image < ApplicationRecord